abantes/rest-api/README.md

   <img alt="badge" src="https://img.shields.io/github/contributors/abantes/solid-api?color=191F2B&style=flat-square">
 </p>

 __Project:__ The idea of this project is to create a CRUD inside a Rest API.
+To develop this project I use Nodejs and SQL.

-Read about [CRUD](https://github.com/abantes/solid-api#the-solid-principles-by-ugonna-thelma) at the end of this README.
+Read about [CRUD](https://github.com/abantes/crud-nodejs#crud-operations-explained) at the end of this README.

 ## Features